 The same goes for articles you generate.
-Your words are an insight into your attitudes, operations and skills.
+Your words are an insight into your attitudes, operations, and skills.
 It’s a chance to showcase what you know and what you do.
-Facebook will make it so that you have to pay for your own material to get reach, but if you do it right, it’s worth it.
+Facebook will make it so that you have to pay for your material to get reach, but if you do it right.

 Quantity is important, but the quality is crucial.
 The moment your content appears irrelevant to your target businesses, they’ll ignore your next posts.
 Once that happens, your chances of reaching them organically drop dramatically.

-That means that you must keep the content varied and related to the target industry in some way.
+That means that you must somehow keep the content varied and related to the target industry.
 You can generate a mix of different types of content and schedule posts so that they appear in a timely fashion.
 For example, you might post an article in the morning, followed by an info-graphic in the afternoon.
-The next day you could post a video tutorial, and later a thought-provoking question or poll, or a quote.
+You could post a video tutorial and later a thought-provoking question or poll or a quote the next day.

-GE is a good example of a B2B business that always engage their followers.
+GE is a good example of a B2B business that always engages its followers.
 The company’s social media content is dedicated to scientific/technological innovation.
 It has mastered engagement with the community and now has over 2 million followers.
 They encourage people to communicate from the offset, with an introduction that says: “We love science, technology, innovation, and hearing from you!
 So, say hello.”

-Lastly, always respond to comments, no matter how contradictory, inane or pointless they seem.
+Lastly, always respond to comments, no matter how contradictory, stupid or pointless they seem.
 The more you engage, the more engagement you get back.

-There is no getting around the fact that Facebook is going to make you pay to get decent reach.
+There is no getting around that Facebook will make you pay to get decent reach.
 You’re probably only going to get a maximum of 20% of your content into news feeds organically.
 You can either use Facebook’s ‘boost post’ option or delve into the more complex advertising platform.
-They both do the same thing, more or less – the latter just has more advanced options.
+They both do the same thing, more or less – the latter has more advanced options.

 If you decide to put a few dollars into it, you’ll reap what you sow.
 If you’re on a tight budget, a maximum of $10 should suffice for one post, as any initial engagement should result in organic reach; this you can measure in the analytics.